robwoodgate/am-kinesis-pay/README.md

 # Kinesis Pay Plugin

-Kinesis Pay lets your customers pay for one-time purchases using Gold and Silver.
+Kinesis Pay lets your customers pay for purchases using Gold and Silver.

 If you do not already have a Kinesis Money account, please register using my referral link below and you will be eligible to get 1/2 KAG once you meet the verification and trade requirements: